wp-plugins/miniorange-2-factor-authentication/readme.txt

 miniOrange supports 15+ authentication methods.
 For a complete list of authentication methods please visit http://miniorange.com/strong_auth

-For support please email us at info@miniorange.com or call us at +1 978 658 9387 FREE
+For support please email us at info@miniorange.com or call us at +1 978 658 9387

 == Installation ==